-Australia claimed the World Team Cup junior title for the first time on yesterday’s (17 May) penultimate day of this year’s edition of the International Tennis Federation’s flagship wheelchair tennis team event, beating Great Britain 2-1 in the final.
+Australia claimed the World Team Cup junior title for the first time yesterday (17 May) at this year’s edition of the International Tennis Federation’s flagship wheelchair tennis team event, beating Great Britain 2-1 in the final.

 In the process, the team of Finn Broadbent, Riley Dumsday, Hayley Slocombe and captain Greg Crump earned Australia a place alongside Netherlands and the USA as the only nations to have won the men’s, women’s, quad and junior titles in the illustrious 25-year history of the World Team Cup.